-§ 11.
+§11.
 Exchange of copies of patents and applications with foreign countries

-The Director may exchange copies of specifications and drawings of United States patents and published applications for patents for those of foreign countries.
-The Director shall not enter into an agreement to provide such copies of specifications and drawings of United States patents and applications to a foreign country, other than a NAFTA country or a WTO member country, without the express authorization of the Secretary of Commerce.
-For purposes of this section, the terms "NAFTA country" and "WTO member country" have the meanings given those terms in section 104(b).1
+(a) IN GENERAL.-The Director may exchange copies of specifications and drawings of United States patents and published applications for patents for those of foreign countries.
+The Director shall not enter into an agreement to provide such copies of specifications and drawings of United States patents and applications to a foreign country, other than a USMCA country or a WTO member country, without the express authorization of the Secretary of Commerce.